JTranOrg/JTran/README.md

 #### #variable

-#variable allows you to specify a placeholder for data, A variable has two parameters.
-This first is the expressions specifying which data to store and 2nd is the name of the variable.
+#variable allows you to specify a placeholder for data, A variable has a single parameter that is the name of the variable.

 ###### Transform

     {
-        "#variable(Driver, Driver)",
+        "#variable(Driver)":    "#(Driver)",

         "#foreach(Cars, Vehicles)":
         {